Huntington Beach, CA 92647

 - Q: Please list any teaching or speaking experience you have had, including subject matter:

-- A: I have conducted innumerable daily training of both police and civilian employees over the span of my career in each area of expertise indicated.
+- A: I have conducted innumerable daily training of both police and civilian employees over the span of my career in each area of expertise.

 I was a criminal law instructor with the Los Angeles Police Department, Law Training Unit.
-I taught Criminal Law, Department Policy and Procedure to new police recruits to POST standards and conducted In-Service training to all levels of sworn and civilian employees, including law updates.
+I taught Criminal Law, Department Policy and Tactical Procedure to new police recruits to POST standards as well as In-Service training to all levels of sworn and civilian employees.

-I have spoken at numerous public events as a Sergeant, Watch Commander, Investigator and Community Policing Member and Chaplain.
+I have spoken at numerous public events as a Sergeant, Watch Commander, Investigator, Community Policing Member and Chaplain.

-I have spoken to a group of approximately 2000 individuals at the 2002, Community Police Advisory Board Summit, Getty Museum, Getty Research Institute, Lecture Hall.
+I have spoken to a group of approximately 2000 individuals at the 2002, Community Police Advisory Board Summit, Getty Museum, Getty Research Institute.

 Trained several hundred personnel, City of Los Angeles Public Access Defibrillation Program (2007), and received a Certificate of Appreciation, on behalf of Mayor, City Council, and Los Angeles Fire Department, Chief Douglass Barry, and acknowledged in Council Chambers.